How ‘Peel Slowly and See’ Collected the Velvet Underground’s Past

 In a way, it's the ultimate Velvet Underground experience, a six-hour journey from the band's jagged beginnings to its commercial-minded end.
 It's the story of rock 'n' roll itself, if you want to look at it that way, and a cautionary tale for artists who valued integrity over success.
 Somebody once said that not too many people bought the Velvet Underground's records when they first came out, but everyone who did eventually formed a band.
 Peel Slowly and See makes it clear as to why: They proved that even misfits, junkies and rebellious brats could make music, even music as artsy and as difficult and as abrasive as this, if they put their hearts to it.

-See the Velvet Underground and Other Rockers in the Top 100 Albums of the '60s
+See the Velvet Underground Among the Top 100 Albums of the '60s